lysandre995/message-broker/README.md

 ```bash
 ruby producer.rb
 ```
+Simply send messages by typing them in the prompt and pressing the 'Enter' key.

 Launch the **consumer** by typing this command from the project root:
 ```bash
 ruby consumer.rb
 ```
+The messages sent by the **producer** will be received and displayed in the terminal.

+All the messages stored in the **producer** and **consumer** databases can be queried using any **SQLite 3** client.

 ## Stop the redis service for testing purposes